mwakaba2/computer_vision_deep_learning/README.md

-# Polarr CV/DL Engineer Assignment
+# Computer Vision Deep Learning Work Assignment
 ## Setting up python environment
 Note: This setup is only tested on a macOS.